AndrewHYi/andrewhyi.github.io/_posts/2017-01-04-publish-jekyll-on-github-pages.md

 title: Publishing a Jekyll Blog on GitHub Pages with custom (HTTPS) domain
 ---

-TODO: Step-by-step instruction on how to setup a jekyll blog, along with hosting on GitHub pages and free SSL support using Cloudfare for custom domains.
+Follow along my step-by-step instruction on how to setup a jekyll blog (it's what I did to setup this site!), along with hosting on GitHub pages and free SSL support using Cloudfare for custom domains.

-### TODO: Basic Jekyll setup
+### 1) Setup and create your Jekyll blog

 This is where I'll put the instructions for basic Jekyll blog, along with some helpful screenshots.
 * Complete Jekyll setup included (layouts, config, [404](/404), [RSS feed](/atom.xml), posts, and [example